PX4/PX4-user_guide/en/advanced_config/bootloader_update_v6xrt.md

 The _PX4 Bootloader_ is used to load firmware for [Pixhawk boards](../flight_controller/pixhawk_series.md) (PX4FMU, PX4IO).

 Pixhawk controllers usually comes with an appropriate bootloader version pre-installed.
-However in some case it is not present, or an older version is present that needs to be updated.
+However in some cases it may not be present, or an older version may be present that needs to be updated.
-Or it could happen the device is bricked and the device has to be erased and a new bootloader has to be flashed.
+It is also possible that the device is bricked, so the device has to be erased and a new bootloader must be flashed.

 This topic explains several methods for updating/unbricking the Pixhawk bootloader.

 ## Building the PX4 V6X-RT Bootloader

 This can be built from within the PX4-Autopilot folder using the `make` command and the board-specific target with a `_bootloader` suffix.
 For FMUv6X the command is: